 State Agency and Water Management District Grant Program

-The FCMP also provides federal NOAA funds for state agencies and water management districts for projects related to coastal resource protection.
+The FCMP provides federal NOAA funds for state agencies and water management districts for projects related to coastal resource protection.
 Projects must contribute to the protection, management and enhancement of Florida’s coastal resources, and they must be completed within a 12-month period.
-Project proposals should be between $15,000 and $74,000.
+Project proposals should be between $15,000 and $74,000, with anticipated start dates in July 2021.

 There is no specific application form for this opportunity, but project proposal submissions must include a project work plan, limited to a maximum of 10 pages.
 The work plan shall include a project description, project location and objective.
 Applications also must include a title page, project location map and budget page, which are not counted in the proposal page limit.
 Projects involving construction, exotic species removal and/or habitat restoration also must submit a completed 306A questionnaire with the application, which is also excluded from the page limit.